 Leafy greens on the other hand, such as kale, watercress, and spinach, are shown to be the most nutrient-dense of all foods.

 (Note: fiber is only found in plant foods, and no animal products contain fiber.
-Also, there is no cholesterol in plant foods, and cholesterol is only found in animal-based foods.)
+Also, there is no cholesterol in plant foods.
+Cholesterol is only found in animal-based foods.)

-I wanted to create a recipe with these powerful plants after reading his book.
-This immunity salad covers each one except mushrooms because Dr. Fuhrman suggests we don't eat them raw.
+This immunity salad covers each "Super Immunity" food except mushrooms because Dr. Fuhrman suggests we don't eat them raw.

 Super Immunity Power Salad with Chia-Balsamic Dressing